LenWinkler/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Routing and middleware

 - [ ] Describe Middleware?

+    Functions that receive request objects and can either modify them and return the response, pass them onto the next  piece of middleware, or stop the request and return an error

 - [ ] Describe a Resource?

+    Information stored on the back end that can be accessed

 - [ ] What can the API return to help clients know if a request was successful?

+    Status codes

 - [ ] How can we partition our application into sub-applications?

+    Keep our routers and middleware in their own files

 ## Project Setup